mir-dataset-loaders/mirdata/docs/source/contributing.rst

 ############

 We encourage contributions to mirdata, especially new dataset loaders.
-To contribute a new loader, follow the steps indicated below and create a Pull Request to the github repository.
+To contribute a new loader, follow the steps indicated below and create a Pull Request (PR) to the github repository.

 - `Issue Tracker <https://github.com/mir-dataset-loaders/mirdata/issues>`_
 - `Source Code <https://github.com/mir-dataset-loaders/mirdata>`_